Problem: Content marketing

 The result is a vast content bubble – a proliferation of poor-quality content we all have to fight to be heard

 over.
-Too much rehashed, me-too content could easily create a situation where the C-word (content)
+Too much rehashed, me-too content could easily create a situation where the C-word (content) replaces the S-word (spam) as consumers’ number one marketing bugbear.

 So to make sure your output isn’t just adding to the steaming heap of content landfill, it’s vital to focus on

 quality rather than quantity.
-Look to produce fewer pieces of content, but ones with legs – ideas that are
+Look to produce fewer pieces of content, but ones with legs – ideas that are rich enough to be reused in different channels, can make a whole series rather than a single execution, and/or can generate lots of user response, which can itself seed more content ideas.

 And if it’s not realistic to create, look to curate.
 Platforms like slideshare, visual.ly and Pinterest facilitate

 the sharing and curating of relevant content.
-As content proliferates, users need trusted filters to help them
+As content proliferates, users need trusted filters to help them sort out what’s worth a share of their highly-coveted attention.

 The 5 Ss of marketable content